How much does Decagon AI actually cost? A 2026 Decagon pricing breakdown

 With this model, you only open your wallet when the AI successfully closes a ticket without human help.
 The cost per resolution is higher, but it ties your spending directly to the value you're getting.

-The biggest headache, though, is the ambiguity.
-What exactly counts as a “resolution”?
-If a customer gets a half-baked answer and gives up, does that count?
+The main challenge, though, is the ambiguity.
+What exactly counts as a "resolution"?
+If a customer gets a partial answer and gives up, does that count?
 Should a simple password reset cost the same as a complicated technical fix?
-This gray area can lead to billing disagreements and makes it tough to forecast your spending.
+This gray area can lead to billing disputes and makes it tough to forecast your spending.

 FeaturePer-Conversation PricingPer-Resolution Pricing